dd9jn/rfc4880bis/crypto-refresh.md

 The initial values for this registry can be found in {{user-attribute-packet}}.
 Adding a new User Attribute type MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

-#### Image Attribute Formats

-Within User Attribute packets, there is an extensible mechanism for other types of image-based User Attributes.
-This specification creates a registry of Image Attribute subpacket types.
-The registry includes the Image Attribute subpacket type, the name of the Image Attribute subpacket, and a reference to the defining specification.
-The initial values for this registry can be found in {{uat-image}}.
-Adding a new Image Attribute subpacket type MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 ### Signature Subpackets

 OpenPGP signatures contain a mechanism for signed (or unsigned) data to be added to them for a variety of purposes in the Signature subpackets as discussed in {{signature-subpacket}}.